-Some expected impacts of climate change on fisheries and aquaculture include stress due to increased temperature and oxygen demand, deteriorated water quality, and reduced flows.
-However, it is likely that human impacts (caused by population growth, flood mitigation, water abstractions, changes in land use, overfishing) will be greater than climate effects (see Bates et al. 2008).
-For example, O'Reilly et al. observed a decline in pelagic fisheries in Lake Tanganyika, which they attributed to a combination of the impacts of climate change and overfishing (O'Reilly et al. 2003).
-Lake Tanganyika is a large (mean width - 50 km, mean length - 650 km), deep (mean depth - 570 m, maximum depth -1,470 m) north-south trending rift valley lake that is an important source of both nutrition and revenue to the bordering countries of Burundi, Tanzania, Zambia and the Democratic Republic of Congo.
+Some expected impacts of climate change on fisheries and aquaculture include stress due to increased temperature and oxygen demand, deteriorated water quality, reduced flows, etc. However, it is likely that human impacts (caused by population growth, flood mitigation, water abstractions, changes in land use, overfishing) will be greater than climate effects (see Bates et al., 2008).
+For example, O'Reilly et al. (2003) observed a decline in pelagic fisheries in Lake Tanganyika, which they attributed to a combination of the impacts of climate change and overfishing.
+Lake Tanganyika is a large (mean width, 50 km; mean length 650 km), deep

+(mean depth, 570 m; maximum depth, 1,470 m) north-south trending rift valley lake that is an important source of both nutrition and revenue to the bordering countries of Burundi, Tanzania, Zambia and the Democratic Republic of Congo.
 Deep-water temperatures increased between 1920 and 2000 and the depth of the thermocline has decreased since 1940.
 This has been attributed to the effects of climate change resulting in increased ambient temperatures and reduced wind velocity causing a reduction of the mixing depth.
 Consequently, primary productivity in the (narrower) photic zone has decreased, as has the input of deep-water nutrients into this productive zone.